rafaelgomesxyz/esgst/README.md

 <ul>
     <li>Allows you to navigate through all attached images of a page.</li>
-    <li>You will find the feature in every page that has attached images.</li>
     <li>Open the carousel by clicking either an attached image or the button in the main page heading, depending on your preferred settings.</li>
 </ul>
 <img src="https://i.imgur.com/gnXYNE6.png">